 Adaptations to the ongoing climate change shape geographic and size distributions of fish, possibly driving some species or populations to extinction.
 This could endanger fisheries and aquaculture as major sources of dietary protein.
 How fish adapt to a changing climate is therefore critical to scientists and industry, and with extreme climate becoming more common, fast action is needed.

 Marine finfish aquaculture is an important industry in Croatia with significant growth potential.
 Since fish are cultured mainly in near-shore cages open to environmental conditions, their growth and well-being, and therefore the aquaculture production, is susceptible to climate change.
+The purpose of this interdisciplinary project is to contribute to creating opportunities to improve production and reduce the threat posed by climate change that endangers the viability and development of aquaculture.

 The aim of the interdisciplinary project is to improve environmental management and increase conservation and social benefits of nature protected areas.
 We propose to do this by developing a novel, comprehensive method of calculating carrying capacity of protected areas, and demonstrating the method for two protected areas of divergent environmental and socio-economic attributes.